Drowsy Driving Accident Lawyer in Winter Haven

 The statute of limitations to bring a car accident claim for negligence is four years from the date of the crash in Florida.
 If you file your claim after this time, you will likely forfeit your right to compensation.

-An Experienced Winter Haven Drowsy Driving Lawyer Can Help You Today
+An Experienced Drowsy Driving Lawyer in Winter Haven Can Help You Today

 If you have been hurt by a fatigued driver in Winter Haven, a drowsy driving accident lawyer at Brooks Law Group can help.
 We’ll take your case seriously.
 You can rely on us to seek the maximum compensation that takes all of your physical, financial, and emotional losses into account.